 Labour cost:

-It was computed as per actual wages paid to the laboure’s (8 hours labour day) in the study area for men and women by processor during the study period.
+It was computed as per actual wages paid to the labourer’s (8 hours labour day) in the study area for men and women by processor during the study period.

 Interest on working capital:

 Interest on working capital was charged at the rate of 11 per cent per annum, which is prevailing rate of interest charged by bank from processors for short term loans.